PSX achieves highest close yet on strong macros, ends notches below 90,000

 Brokers monitor an index board showing latest share prices at the Pakistan Stock Exchange in Karachi on January 26, 2023. — AFP

-Stocks zoomed past the 90,000-point mark during intraday trade, buoyed by robust macroeconomic indicators and stabilising economic fundamentals amid optimism that the central bank will extend its hawkish monetary regime in the upcoming meeting.
+Stocks zoomed past the 90,000-point mark in early trade before settling a few notches below the historic psychological barrier, buoyed by robust economic indicators and stabilising fundamentals amid hopes for an extension of the hawkish monetary regime by the central bank.

-Arif Habib Limited's Head of Research Tahir Abbas told Geo.tv that the market's overall momentum was positive.
+Commenting on the 90,000 barrier breach, Arif Habib Limited's (AHL) Head of Research Tahir Abbas told Geo.tv that the market's overall momentum was positive.

 "If you look at the economic indicators like remittances, current account, etc, they are improving, which is affecting the market positively," the analyst said.